Pushpendra-Darky/Data-Structure/README.md

 ## **Day7**
 **Assignments On Hash Table**
-Implement Hash Table Data Structures with following three basic operations using Open Addressing (Linear Probing).
+- Implement Hash Table Data Structures with following three basic operations using Open Addressing (Linear Probing).
-Implementations must resolve the expected collisions.
+- Implementations must resolve the expected collisions.
 1. insert (i):Insert ‘i’ in to the hash table
 2. find(i): Find item with key ‘i’
 3. remove(i): delete ‘i’ from the hash table
-Write the Test code to check the working of the program
+- Write the Test code to check the working of the program

 ## **Day8 & 9**
 **Assignments On BST**
 1. Write a program to implement a binary search tree and the following operations on it using arrays:
-a.
-Create()
+- Create()
-b.
-Inorder()
+- Inorder()
-c.
-Preorder()
+- Preorder()

 ## **Day10**
 **Assignments On Searching & Sorting Algorithm**